Navaneethan3/Kotlin/README.md

   - Unit 8: Views and Compose
      -  [ ] Android Views and Compose in Views
      -  [ ] Views in Compose
+##  PROJECTS:-
+  - create a program to calculate the total loan amount pending including service charge of 500 per year.